tdc22/JAwesomeEngine/Tutorial.md

 In this tutorial you'll learn the basics of the JAwesomeEngine and at the end of it you'll have a very basic and simple game.
 If you havn't set the engine up yet read [Setup](https://github.com/tdc22/JAwesomeEngine/blob/master/SETUP.md) first.

 ##Part 1: Display and basic rendering
-In this part of the tutorial you're going to create a basic display window with just a white rendered cube and a camera you can move around freely.
+In this part of the tutorial you're going to create a basic display window with just a white rendered box and a camera you can move around freely.
 But before you start set up a new project according to [Setup](https://github.com/tdc22/JAwesomeEngine/blob/master/SETUP.md).
 Now we start by creating two classes: "Start" and "Tutorial".
 Start will just contain the following code:
 ```java
 public class Start {